 And the beauty of the glaze is that it has just 2 ingredients for you to mix up, then you just drizzle it all on haphazardly.
 It looks good however it lands!

-Don't worry if you are gluten-free because I've got you covered too.
+Not a lemon fan?
+Give my simple Vegan Blueberry Cake a try instead, and if you are gluten-free, I've got you covered too.
 I've tweaked this recipe to make you your very own Gluten-Free Lemon Cake with Blueberries!

 Ingredients